ChainAgnostic/CAIPs/CAIPs/caip-222.md

 #### Success

-If approved, the walllet will return a signed CACAO with the selected blockchain account.
+If approved, the wallet will return a signed CACAO with the selected blockchain account.

 ```jsonc
 {